joey199621/foorum/README.md

 # foorum
 Generic PHP + MySQL forum

-Basic HTML/CSS forum with PHP and MySQL backend.
+Higly customizable HTML/CSS forum with PHP and MySQL backend.

 Will include:

+- A two-click deployer.
+No need technical knowledge to deploy.
-- user registration / login
+- user registration / login with email verification
 - topic categories (1 level)
 - search
 - delete / edit messages
 - multilanguage support
 - themes support
+- admin panel (manage users, categories, topics, theme, languages)
+- csrf and xss protection for forms
+- profile with picture

 and so on